 If you are able to, replacing the use of an elevator or car ride with leg-power is a simple way to increase physical activity in your day.
 Walking is one of the best things you can do for your health, helping you think better, relate better, and feel more connected to the world around you.
 It can even lower your risk for things like cancer, diabetes, and heart disease.
-That’s why we’re ask you to join us and participate in Texas Walks on November 8th.
+That’s why we’re ask you to join us and participate in Texas Walks each November.
 All across Texas, we’ll be taking steps toward leading healthier lives and building healthier communities.
 Join us by pledging to walk here!

 Meditation has taken the wellness industry by storm lately, but it has been practiced for centuries.
 Focusing on your breath and letting go of life’s stressors for even just a few minutes can help you refocus on your priorities and enter a balanced state of mind.
 Stress is incredibly detrimental to our health, so taking a few minutes to take deep breaths can counteract those effects.
 Don’t know how to begin your own practice?
 Here’s a guided meditation to get you started.

 We are much more likely to splurge on eating out if we do not already have a meal at home planned.
 Restaurants and fast food are pricey as well as very high in calories.
 Taking the time each week to pick out healthy recipes and schedule when you’ll eat them will not only save you money, but most importantly keep you on track with your health goals.
 HEB has two weeks’ worth of healthy dinner suggestions on their website.